-This page contains information on my view on making urns, product specifics, and frequently asked questions.
+This page contains information regarding my view on making cremation urns, product specifics, and frequently asked questions.
 Why my keepsake and pet urns are a good choice.
 Assistance in the selection of a pet/keepsake urn, individual, or companion urn.
 I also provide more clarification on the stability of my cremation vessels, general urn specs, and details on how to fill a crematory urn.
 If you still have questions, please feel free to contact me here.

 My View on Cremation Urn Making

-Making urns is a natural adaptation of my sculpture, as proportion and form are the main focus.
+Making crematory urns is a natural adaptation of my sculpture, as proportion and form are the main focus.
 The patterning, tones, and colors are all a product of the wood itself.
 I use this approach to create a high quality vessel that is functional, unique, and offers a wide array of shapes, sizes, proportions, and colors.
 Each piece is an original, and I strive for people think of it more as sculpture.

 Why choose one of my cremation urns?

-I began making urns because I felt that the majority of options on the market lacked an element of uniqueness.
+I began making cremation urns because I felt that the majority of options on the market lacked an element of uniqueness.
 Additionally, I believe that there is great interest in having an urn that is high quality and one of a kind.
-I also sought to create an urn that is subtle and would blend into any setting.
+I also sought to create some urns for ashes that are subtle and would blend into any setting.
 I offer a product that is proportioned well, with a simple and beautiful shape.
 My cremation urns are sculpture and are unique, no two of which are exactly alike.
 All vessels are completely organic and reclaimed from Southern domestic hardwoods.
 The majority of these trees have reached the end of their lifecycle.
 Lastly, each urn is handmade and meant to honor the lives of whom they memorialize.

 How large of an urn do I need?